 \section{Conclusions and outlooks}

-In this paper we derived the analytic formulae of the DOS of the QWZ Hamiltonian, a generic model for topological insulators in two dimensions.
+In this paper we derived the analytic formulae of the DOS of the QWZ Hamiltonian, a generic model forChern topological insulators in two dimensions.
 The results are expressed in terms of the complete elliptic integrals.
 Analytic expressions for the DOS are rare in general.
-Our results extend the class of models where the analytic DOS is known.
+Our results extend the class oftight-binding models where theexact, analytic DOS is known.

 We discussed in details the plots of the DOS and compared them with the dispersion relations for the same value of the parameter $m$.
 Some additional finite peaks in the DOS were identified.
-We provided explicit formulae for the gap width and for the with of the bands in the QWZ model.
+We provided explicit formulae for the gap width and for the width of the bands in the QWZ model.
 We also found that for the same gap width the topological system has larger DOS at the gap edge as compared with the trivial case.
 Apparently, in the topological case a more spectral weight is redistributed close to the band gap.It is due to the bands overlap and the inversion band phenomenon.
 Finally, we obtained expressions of the spectral moments of the QWZ model.
 They are polynomials of the parameter $m$, controlling the topology, and are of the same orders as the orders of the corresponding moments.On the base of the analytic results we can identify exactly the position of van Hove singularities and their logarithmic type.

-The analytic DOS should be useful in determining thermodynamics(specific heat, compressibility, or magnetic susceptibility) orlinear response(dc conductivity) of the QWZ Chern topological insulator.
-It should also simplify the dynamical mean-field theory study of the QWZ model when a Hubbard type of the interaction is added to the Hamiltonian, cf. \cite{dmft1,dmft2,dmft3}.A final remark, as mathematicians say: "although a donut and a cup are topologically equivalent, one cannot drink a coffee from a donut.
+The analytic DOS will be useful in determining thermodynamics(specific heat, compressibility, or magnetic susceptibility) orlinear response(dc conductivity) of the QWZ Chern topological insulator.
+It will also simplify the dynamical mean-field theory study of the QWZ model when alocal Hubbard type of the interaction is added to the Hamiltonian, cf. \cite{dmft1,dmft2,dmft3}.A final remark, as mathematicians say: "although a donut and a cup are topologically equivalent, one cannot drink a coffee from a donut.
 The shape, i.e., the geometry matters".
 Similarly, all QWZ model's physical properties, not only topological ones, are importnt to be known in general.
-Wealso hope that by using similar methods other DOS can be obtained in analytic form, for example for the Haldane model on a hexagonal lattice.
+Wealso hope that by using similar methods other DOS can be obtained in analytic form, for example for the Haldane modelof topological insulator on a hexagonal lattice.